Li Ju (Jin dynasty): War over Luoyang

-Within Liu's abandoned camp, Li Ju found an edict from the Emperor of Han Zhao Liu Cong instructing Liu Chang to march to Luoyang, execute the general Zhao Gu (趙固) and have him replaced with Zhao's Chief Clerk Zhou Zhen (周振) after defeating Li.
+Within Liu's abandoned camp, Li Ju found an edict from the Emperor of Han Liu Cong instructing Liu Chang to march to Luoyang, execute the general Zhao Gu (趙固) and have him replaced with Zhao's Chief Clerk Zhou Zhen (周振) after defeating Li.
 Prior to this, Zhao Gu was already on bad terms with Zhou Zhen, so when Li sent the edict to him, he had Zhou and his children executed.
 Zhao then personally met with Li to surrender, so Li ordered him to return to Luoyang to defend the city.
-Zhao Gu and Guo Mo raided Hedong Commandery and received thousands of refugees fleeing from Han Zhao.
+Zhao Gu and Guo Mo raided Hedong Commandery and received thousands of refugees fleeing from Han.
 Later, Luoyang was attacked by Liu Yasheng (劉雅生), causing Zhao Gu to fall back to Mount Yangcheng (陽城山).

 In 318, Li Ju sent Guo Mo and Guo Song to reinforce Zhao Gu from Luorui (洛汭, in modern-day Luonan County, Shaanxi).
 Guo Song ordered his generals led by Geng Zhi (耿稚) to cross the Yellow River and raid Liu Can's camp.
 Initially, Geng successfully attacked from all directions and captured many camps, but by dawn, Liu Can realized how little troops Geng actually had, so he viciously led the counter-attack and neither side got the upper hand for the next few days.
 Li Ju marched to support Geng, but Liu Can's forces formed a defensive line along the Yellow River that prevented him from crossing.
 Geng destroyed as many supplies as possible in the Han camps he captured before breaking through the lines and fleeing to Hulao.
 For his achievements, Li was made Chief Controller of Henan, Xingyang, and Hongnong.